anzumura/kanji-tools/README.md

 ### Project Structure

-The project is build using *cmake* so there is a *CMakeLists.txt* file in the top directory that builds five *libs* (C++ static libraries for now), the four main programs (mentioned in the Introduction) plus all the test code.
+The project is build using *cmake* (installed via Homebrew) so there is a *CMakeLists.txt* file in the top directory that builds five *libs* (C++ static libraries for now), the four main programs (mentioned in the Introduction) plus all the test code.
 The tests are written using **[GoogleTest](https://github.com/google/googletest.git)** test framework.
 The code is split out across the following directories:

 - **apps**: *.cpp* files for the main programs
 - **build**: generated directory for build targets and *cmake* dependencies